CERTIFICATE OF ORIGIN GUIDE

 The purpose of a certificate of origin is to verify and officially declare where a product was made.
 This matters for several interconnected reasons in international trade:

-Tariff Determination
+Duty Determination

 Many countries assess different import duty rates depending on where goods originate.
-A valid CO allows customs to apply the correct rate — which may be significantly lower under an applicable free trade agreement.
+A valid COO allows customs to apply the correct rate — which may be significantly lower under an applicable free trade agreement.

 Trade Agreement Compliance